 How can I help you?

-Understanding of Angular Chart
+Understanding the Angular Chart component

 The Angular Chart component is a versatile visualization tool that presents data using a wide range of graphical formats.
 Each chart is composed of essential elements—such as the title, series, tooltip, legend, and axes—that work together to provide clear, interactive, and meaningful insights.
 Understanding these elements helps in configuring and customizing charts for various analytical needs.